 Dogs can’t talk, but they do communicate with their tongues.
 In different situations, licking can communicate different things.
 It can be a sign of submissiveness or an act of affection between two dogs.
 If a mother licks their young puppies, it can also be to encourage pooping and urinating.

 There’s no hard proof that dogs lick their owners out of happiness or affection, but dogs behave that way toward each other to show those emotions, so it’s highly likely.
 However, prevent kisses on your face, as dogs have plenty of bacteria in their mouths.
-Instead, allow them to kiss your hands because you can wash them after.
+Instead, allow them to kiss your hands because you can wash them afterward.

 8. Some Tongues Are Extra Long